ZZhangsm/Awesome-Virtual-Spatial-Omics-Generation/README.md

 ![Overview](overview.png)

-A curated collection of works on translating hematoxylin and eosin (H&E) stained histopathology images into spatial transcriptomics.
+A curated collection of works on translating hematoxylin and eosin (H&E) stained histopathology images into **virtual spatial omics**.
-This repository includes **papers, code, and datasets**, and focuses exclusively on **generative translation from H&E images to spatially resolved gene expression**.
+This repository includes **papers, code, and datasets**, and focuses exclusively on **generative translation from routine H&E images to spatially resolved molecular profiles** — including spatial transcriptomics, spatial proteomics, and molecular biomarkers.

 ---